 Mantra: HAM (pronounced haam)

 Affirmation: “I am learning and growing.
-I am trusting and trustworthy.
 I receive and express clear communication.”

 Essential oils and herbs: Lavender, Roman chamomile, and peppermint.